 \section{Introduction}

 Many natural systems are driven by some external fields or are made of self-propelled particles.
 In the long time limit, these systems evolve into stationary states which carry steady currents, which are hallmarks of nonequilibrium systems.
-Such states are characterized by a constant gain or loss of energy, which distinguishes them from systems in thermal equilibrium.
-Examples of such driven systems range from live cell biological systems like ribosomes moving along m-RNA or motor molecules “walking” along molecular tracks known as microtubules to ions diffusing along narrow channels, or even vehicles traveling along roads.
+Such states are characterised by a constant gain or loss of energy, which distinguishes them from systems in thermal equilibrium.
+Examples of such driven systems range from live cell biological systems like ribosomes moving along mRNA or motor molecules “walking” along molecular tracks known as microtubules to ions diffusing along narrow channels, or even vehicles traveling along roads.
 In order to elucidate the nature of such nonequilibrium steady states and in the absence of a general theoretical framework, it is useful to study purpose-built simple models.
 To this end, a variety of driven lattice gas models have been introduced and studied extensively~\cite{basic}.

-In this work, we focus on one-dimensional (1D) models with open boundaries, where particles preferentially move in one direction.
+In this work, we focus on driven one-dimensional (1D) models with open boundaries, where particles preferentially move in one direction.
 In particular, we work on the totally asymmetric simple exclusion process (TASEP), that has become one of the paradigms of nonequilibrium physics in low-dimensional systems (see, e.g., Ref.~\cite{tasep-rev} for reviews).
-In this model a single species of particles is hopping unidirectionally and with a uniform rate along a 1D lattice.
+In this model identical particles hop unidirectionally and with a uniform rate along a 1D lattice~\cite{krug}.
 The hopping movement is subject to exclusion, i.e., when the target site is empty, since a given site can accommodate maximum one particle.
-Particles enter the system at one side at a specified rate $\alpha$, and leave the system through the other end at a given rate $\beta$; $\alpha$ are $\beta$ are the two control parameters of TASEP.
+Particles enter the system at one side at a specified rate $\alpha$, and leave the system through the other end at a given rate $\beta$; $\alpha$ and $\beta$ are the two control parameters of TASEP.
 It is known that the steady states of TASEPs with open boundaries are rather sensitive to the boundary conditions: by varying the boundary conditions, i.e., by varying $\alpha,\beta$, the steady states of open TASEPs can be varied, resulting into {\em boundary-induced nonequilibrium phase transitions}.
 These are genuine nonequilibrium effects, since equilibrium systems are usually insensitive to precise boundary conditions.